cdap-guides/cdap-flume-guide/README.rst

 We can then deploy the application to a standalone CDAP installation and start the flow and service::

-  $ cdap-cli.sh deploy app target/cdap-flume-guide-<version>.jar
+  $ cdap-cli.sh -u localhost:10000/default deploy app target/cdap-flume-guide-<version>.jar
-  $ cdap-cli.sh start flow WebLogAnalyticsApp.WebLogAnalyticsFlow
+  $ cdap-cli.sh -u localhost:10000/default start flow WebLogAnalyticsApp.WebLogAnalyticsFlow
-  $ cdap-cli.sh start service WebLogAnalyticsApp.WebLogAnalyticsService
+  $ cdap-cli.sh -u localhost:10000/default start service WebLogAnalyticsApp.WebLogAnalyticsService

 Once the flow has started, it is ready to receive the web logs from the stream.
 Now, let’s configure and start Flume to push web logs into the